Node Configuration

 MISC_LOG_FORMAT

-variable allows you to set up the logs granularity (e.g. make the ZKsync node emit fewer logs).
-You can read
+variable allows you to set up the logs granularity (e.g. make the Node emit fewer logs).
+You can read about the format here.MISC_SENTRY_URL